Apr. 19, 2019

 This is what it looks like when our public lands are handed over to coal companies:

 Meanwhile, in Utah, the Coal Hollow Mine lies below the Paunsaugunt Plateau, Pink Cliffs and Sunset Cliffs.
 The coal leasing pause meant Alton Coal’s bid to expand its Coal Hollow Mine could not receive final approval.
 The end of the moratorium will open the door to the mine’s expansion onto a 640-acre tract of federal land near the Garfield County border—the western doorstep of Bryce Canyon National Park.

 Of the landscape that Alton Coal seeks to mine, Tim D. Wagner, an Iowa resident who spent more than two decades in Utah, said in a court declaration, “Now that I live in a state with less than 0.5% public lands, I treasure even more the vast wildness of Utah’s landscapes and particularly those found in this region.”

 Our public lands belong to all Americans.
 As our window to address catastrophic climate change rapidly closes, we cannot bow to short-sighted corporate interests and allow our lands to be destroyed in ways that ultimately hurt us all.

 Earthjustice has worked for years to limit the environmental damage from coal mining across the West.
-“Our legal system remains an important backstop against the abuses of power we’ve witnessed over the course of the past two months,” said Earthjustice attorney Jenny Harbine, who is leading the effort to challenge the President’s actions.
+“This is a victory for communities whose land, water, and way of life is threatened by new coal mining,” said Earthjustice attorney Jenny Harbine, who led the legal effort challenging the administration's illegal actions.